 In these conversations with our staff announcers Rob Kennedy, Bob Chapman, and Dan McHugh, distinguished musicians talk about their new recordings, their art, and much more.
 These musicians love what they do and are most eager to share their art with everybody.
 Let your family and friends know about these conversations which they can listen to or download anytime.
-You can also listen to these conversations on our apps and on Google Play.
+You can also listen to these conversations on our apps and on your favorite podcast platform.

 Conversations With Conductors